-My favorite techniques are printmaking and pottery, but I love to make and teach many art forms.
-My passion is helping others discover (or rediscover) the joy of making art--especially children and teens.
-If you wish to pursue advanced/intermediate techniques I will gladly recommend local teaching artists and
+My favorite art techniques are printmaking and pottery, but I love to make and teach many art forms.
+My passion is helping students discover (or rediscover) the joy of making art--especially children and teens.

 I believe in making positive changes in my community.
 I offer reduced group pricing to several local non-profits, especially those that serve women and children in crisis, veterans, and individuals with disabilities.

 I believe all children deserve the opportunity to create and offer need-based discounts upon request.

 I hold BA degrees in Psychology and Fine Arts from Christopher Newport University.
 After graduating, I worked in costume as a Historical Interpreter for Colonial Williamsburg for several years and later returned to CNU to attend the teacher certification program.
 I was a classroom teacher for Newport News Public Schools for many years before taking time off to be a stay-at-home mom.
 I re-entered the workforce when I was hired to grow family and school programming at the Peninsula Fine Arts Center.
 I was the Director of Education and the Studio Art School at the Peninsula Fine Arts Center until it closed in 2020 after the merger with CNU "went south".
 I began teaching virtually and privately in early 2020 and opened Village Studio Arts in June 2021.